-After the evacuation leak test and pump down, shut off the manifold valves, disconnect the center hose from the pump and connect it to the refrigerant supply.
-Invert the refrigerant supply to supply liquid.
+After the evacuation leak test and vacuum, pump down, shut off the manifold valves, disconnect the center hose from the pump and connect it to the refrigerant supply.
+Invert the R-404a refrigerant supply, to supply liquid.
 Vent the hose from refrigerant supply to the manifold.
-A partial charge can be introduce to reach the refrigerant supply pressure.
-Leak check then weigh in the refrigerant.
+Weigh in the refrigerant.
+The compressor is off.